hydrobricks/hydrobricks-doc/doc/models.rst

 Models
 ======

-The only model structure implemented so far is :ref:`GSM-SOCONT`
+The only model structure implemented so far is :ref:`GSM-Socont`

-GSM-SOCONT
+GSM-Socont
 ----------

-GSM-SOCONT is a conceptual glacio-hydrological model described in Schaefli2005_.
+GSM-Socont is a conceptual glacio-hydrological model described in Schaefli2005_.

 Some basic properties are given in the following table.

-.. list-table:: Properties of the GSM-SOCONT model
+.. list-table:: Properties of the GSM-Socont model
    :widths: 50 50
    :header-rows: 0
    :stub-columns: 1